Defake/gep_toolkit/README.md

 }
 ```

 Note that the library is intended for expression trees generation and computing them.
 In order to run a simulation, you will need to use a separate GA library.
-Check out examples.
+Check out the examples below.

 ### Examples
 * [Example 1](https://github.com/Defake/gep_toolkit/tree/master/examples/oxigen_math_expression/src/main.rs) – running a GEP simulation on [oxigen](https://github.com/Martin1887/oxigen)